georgie-the-developer/georgie-the-developer/README.md

-# Not doing frontend anymore
+# Looking for a backend job